 Power Walk: Done twice.
 The first time is very light-spirited, highlighting Shaun's acceptance into Woody's gang.
 The second time is much darker in tone, when Shaun joins Combo's gang of skinheads, who are much more violent and racist than Woody's.

-Absentee Actor: Threee characters from the film are mysteriously missing from the miniseries - Pukey, Kes and Pob (Milky's girlfriend).
+Absentee Actor: Three characters from the film are mysteriously missing from the miniseries - Pukey, Kes and Pob (Milky's girlfriend).
 No explanation is given for their absence, although possibly justified considering the series takes place three years later and friends can come and go in that time.

 Pukey and Kes are effectively replaced by Harvey, who was a minor schoolyard bully in the film and not a member of the skinheads.

-Ascended Extra: Harvey, who had a very brief appearance in the film as a bully at Shaun's school, is now a fully-fledged member of the gang.
+Harvey, who had a very brief appearance in the film as a bully at Shaun's school, is now a fully-fledged member of the gang.

-Not only him but Flip, the hilarious leader of the biker gang, had a "blink-and-you-miss-it" moment in the film as the boy who mocked Shaun's trousers outside Mister Sandhu's shop.
+Flip, the hilarious leader of the biker gang, had a "blink-and-you-miss-it" moment in the film as the boy who mocked Shaun's trousers outside Mister Sandhu's shop.

-And then there's Trudy, who had a throwaway appearance as a shoe shopkeeper in a single scene of the film, the returns in the miniseries with a significantly expanded role, in which it's revealed that the shoe shop is just one of her many current *ahem* ...enterprises.
+Trudy had a throwaway appearance as a shoe shopkeeper in a single scene of the film, the returns in the miniseries with a significantly expanded role, in which it's revealed that the shoe shop is just one of her many current *ahem* ...enterprises.